Choose your source

 SOME QUICK STYLE POINTS FOR TALKING ABOUT ONLINE SOURCES

-When discussing online sources in the body of an APA paper, note that the word “Internet” is always capitalised, but words like “website,” “webpage,” and “online” are not.
+When discussing online sources in the body of an APA paper, note that the word “Internet” is always capitalized, but words like “website,” “webpage,” and “online” are not.
 Note also that “webpage” is written as one word, rather than two.

-HOW TO REFERENCE AN ENTIRE WEBSITE
+HOW TO CITE AN ENTIRE WEBSITE

 If you discuss an entire site in your essay (rather than a specific page), then you don’t need to create a full APA citation for a website in your reference list.
 You should simply provide the name of the site in your text and include the relevant URL in round brackets afterwards, like so: